likojack/bnv_fusion/README.md

 Alternatively, you can build a docker image using the DockerFile provided (Work in progress.
 We can't get the Open3D working within the docker image.
 Any help is appreciated!).

+[IMPORTANT] Setup the PYTHONPATH before running the code:

+`
+export PYTHONPATH=$PYTHONPATH:$PWD
+`

+If you don't want to run this command everytime using a new terminal, you can also setup an alias in Bash to setup PYTHONPATH and activate the environment at one go as follows:

+`
+alias bnv_fusion="export PYTHONPATH=$PYTHONPATH:PROJECT_DIR;conda activate bnv_fusion"
+`

+PROJECT_DIR is the root directory of this repo.

 **New: Running with sequences captured by Iphone/Ipad**
 ------